awesome-pro/neon-website/content/docs/import/migrate-mysql.md

 - A properly named database.
 For example, if you are migrating a database named `sakila`, you might want to create a database of the same name in Neon.
 See [Create a database](/docs/manage/databases#create-a-database) for instructions.
 - Neon's Free Plan supports 500 MiB of data.
 If your data size is more than 500 MiB, you'll need to upgrade to one of Neon's paid plans.
 See [Neon plans](/docs/introduction/plans) for more information.

-Also, a close review of the [Pgloader MySQL to Postgres Guide](https://pgloader.readthedocs.io/en/latest/ref/mysql.html) guide is recommended before you start.
+Also, a close review of the [Pgloader MySQL to LangChainGuide](https://pgloader.readthedocs.io/en/latest/ref/mysql.html) guide is recommended before you start.
 This guide will provide you with a good understanding of `pgloader` capabilities and how to configure your `pgloader` configuration file, if necessary.

 ## Retrieve Your MySQL database credentials